nuagenetworks/vspkdoc/_sources/v6/nusubnet.rst.txt

 - ``advertise``: Subnet will be advertised in Overlay and WAN BGP

+- ``secondary_dhcp_server_address``: Secondary DHCP Server address when the Domain DHCP Behaviour is OVERLAY Relay and status is OVERRIDE

 - ``template_id``: The ID of the subnet template that this subnet object was derived from

 - ``service_id``: The service ID used by the VSCs to identify this subnet